viktorsapozhok/viktorsapozhok.github.io/_posts/2020-12-27-docker-cron-ofelia.md

       - /var/run/docker.sock:/var/run/docker.sock:r
 ```

-Now, running a service we get the following:
+Now, running a service we get our task to be executed by the defined schedule, every 10 seconds:

 ```shell
 $ docker-compose up